equinor/radix-public-site/public-site/site/guides/volume-mounts/index.md

 * for containers within multiple storage accounts
 * for containers within storage accounts within multiple subscriptions and tenants

+Not supported mount from same blob container to different folders within one component.

 Multiple containers within one storage account
   ![MultipleContainers](MultipleContainers.png)